 In the 1984-1985 academic year, the student governments of ASU began raising funds to establish an award honoring emerging academics from the ASU “junior” faculty based on their outstanding leadership and instruction both within and beyond the classroom.
 From this vision came the Centennial Professor Endowment Fund.

-The Associated Students will provide monetary awards to up to three deserving professors; all recipients will hold the title of Associated Students Centennial Professor for the 2013-2014 academic year.
-The award totals $10,000, including a cash prize of $4,000 and a stipend of $6,000 to be used for the benefit of students and classroom teaching.
+The Associated Students will provide monetary awards to up to three deserving professors; all recipients will hold the title of Associated Students Centennial Professor for the 2014-2015 academic year.
+The award totals can be $10,000, including a cash prize of $4,000 and a stipend of $6,000 to be used for the benefit of students and classroom teaching, dependent upon award distribution.
 Appropriate uses of the stipend include improving technology in a lab or classroom and hiring student research assistants.
 In addition, the Centennial Professor will conduct one public lecture the year following their award.
-Finally, recipients of the Centennial Professorship will be honored during a reception in April 2013.
+Finally, recipients of the Centennial Professorship will be honored during a reception in April 2014.

 If you wish to acknowledge a faculty member who is a tenured professor, we encourage you to consider nominating him or her to the Professor of the Year award.
 Additional information can be found online at asu.edu/pty.